grantmcdermott/grantmcdermott.github.io/_posts/2017-05-30-rstudio-server-compute-engine.md

 Matrix products: default
 BLAS/LAPACK: /opt/intel/compilers_and_libraries_2018.2.199/linux/mkl/lib/intel64_lin/libmkl_rt.so
 ```
 (NOTE: Dirk's script only works for Ubuntu and other Debian-based Linux distros.
-If you decided to spin up a different OS for your VM than we did in this tutorial, then you are probably better off installing OpenBLAS.)
+If you decided to spin up a different OS for your VM than we did in this tutorial, then you are probably better off [installing OpenBLAS](https://github.com/xianyi/OpenBLAS/wiki/Precompiled-installation-packages){:target="_blank"}.)

 ### Transfer and sync files between your VM and your local computer